Six Flags Great Adventure: Main Street

-Fantasy Forest
+Dream Street

-Fantasy Forest serves as the midway for the park and was originally part of the entrance.
-Fantasy Forest is designed to make its visitors feel like children, and the section's bright colors and fanciful design give it a magical feel.
+Dream Street serves as the midway for the park and was originally part of the entrance.
+Dream Street is designed to make its visitors feel like children, and the section's bright colors and fanciful design give it a magical feel.
 The Yum Yum Cafe, (Previously "The Great Character Cafe"), which is designed to look like a giant ice cream sundae, is in this area along with the colorful Carousel and Enchanted Teacups.
-Originally, this section was split into two sections; Dream Street, the east side featuring the Carousel, and Strawberry Fair, the west side featuring the Big Wheel and Fantasy Fling.
+Originally, this section was split into two sections; Dream Street, the east side featuring the Carousel, and Strawberry Fair, the west side featuring the Giant Wheel and Fantasy Fling (now known as Swashbuckler).
 During Time Warner's acquisition of the park, these two sections of the park were combined into one.
 In 2012, the east side stayed as Fantasy Forest and the west side was re-themed and transformed to Adventure Alley.
+In 2025, Fantasy Forest was renamed Dream Street.

 Adventure Alley

 Adventure Alley, made up of what used to be the right half of Fantasy Forest, opened in 2012 along with SkyScreamer, a FunTime StarFlyer.
 The area has a retro theme and features several classic family rides.
 It was built in a formerly barren area in response to complaints about there being a lack of family rides in the park.
-SkyScreamer, DejaVu (a Scrambler relocated from the shuttered American Adventures in Georgia), and Air Jumbo (a Flying Elephants ride relocated from Balin's Jungleland in the Golden Kingdom) all opened in May, while Fender Benders, a bumper cars attraction, opened in early July.
+SkyScreamer, and The Scrambler (relocated from the shuttered American Adventures in Georgia), both opened in May, while Fender Benders, a bumper cars attraction, opened in early July.
 The area was sponsored by the Broadway show Jersey Boys and as such, features songs from the musical as its soundtrack.

 The Pine Barrens

 The Pine Barrens opened in the park in 2021.
 It was called Adventure Seaport from 2011 to 2020.
-It is made up of a children's area, Jr. Thrillseekers, and a small section of the park formerly part of Movietown.
+It is made up of a small section of the park formerly part of Movietown.
 Originally, The Pine Barrens also included Looney Tunes Seaport before it was removed in 2020.